Copper Periodic Table Facts

 Archaeological discovered the island of Cyprus in the eastern Mediterranean Sea (3500 BC) famous for the mines of copper.
 The name copper derived from the Latin name Cuprum via Cyprium with chemical symbol Cu, atomic number 29, atomic weight 63.546, meting point 1084.6 °C, boiling point 2560 °C, density 8.95 gm cm-3, and valence shell electron configuration of the atom [Ar] 3d10 4s1.
 The physical and chemical properties of high melting and density coinage or noble metals (copper, silver, gold family) are very similar in chemistry.

-Occurrence of Elements in Earth’s Crust
+Occurrence in Earth’s Crust

 Copper present in the earth’s crust to the extent of 68 ppm, slightly less than that of nickel.
 The native copper (minerals of basaltic leaves) and the reduced form of metal compounds like sulfide, carbonates, arsenide, and chloride are found in many locations of the world.
-The major ore of the metal is copper glance or chalcopyrite (CuFeS2), the other common ores like cuprite (Cu2O), chalcocite (Cu2S) malachite [CuCO3, Cu(OH)2] are largely found in North or South America, Chile (world’s leading producer), Congo, and Russian counties.
+The major ore of the metal is a copper glance or chalcopyrite (CuFeS2), the other common ores like cuprite (Cu2O), chalcocite (Cu2S) malachite [CuCO3, Cu(OH)2] are largely found in North or South America, Chile (world’s leading producer), Congo, and Russian counties.
 In India, two main deposits of Cu ore are present in Bihar (Singhbhum) and Rajasthan (Alwar, Ajmer, and Khetri).

 Extraction of Element